Elderjs/docs/elderguide.com/elderjs.md

 ## Data.js Files

-Whether you’re building are a personal blog or complex data driven SEO site, your `/routes/[route]/data.js` file is the recommend place to fetch (from a db, api, or other source) and prepare data to be consumed by your Svelte templates.
+Whether you’re building a personal blog or complex data driven SEO site, your `/routes/[route]/data.js` file is the recommend place to fetch (from a db, api, or other source) and prepare data to be consumed by your Svelte templates.

 Each route can include an optional `data.js` file which return a single object.
 This `data` object will be passed into the route's Svelte template.